Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-4.md

     </details>

 36. TYMO Cloud Corp is looking forward to migrating their entire on-premises data center to AWS.
 What tool can they use to perform a cost-benefit analysis of moving to the AWS Cloud?
-    - A. AWS Cost Explorer.
+    - A. AWS Cost Explorer.[more of current planning]
-    - B. AWS TCO Calculator.
+    - B. AWS TCO Calculator.[total cost of ownership calculator helps estimate the cost savings of moving workloads from on-premises to AWS]
     - C. AWS Budgets.
-    - D. AWS Pricing Calculator.
+    - D. AWS Pricing Calculator. [estimates costs of specific AWS services, but it doesn’t provide a full cost-benefit analysis compared to on-premises environments. ]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: B